ibm-cloud-docs/cephaas/administrators.md

 Storage and system administrators familiar with {{site.data.keyword.cephaas_full}} can easily manage users, create API keys, and grant roles to users and services.
 {: shortdesc}

-If you haven't already, go ahead and read through the [getting started tutorial](/docs/cephaas?topic=cephaas-getting-started) to familiarize yourself with the core concepts of buckets, objects, and users.

 ## Setting up your storage
 {: #administrators-setup}